 Desensitization/Counterconditioning for Veterinary Visits

-Lore I. Haug, DVM
+by Lore I. Haug, DVM

-Texas a&M University Veterinary Teaching Hospital
+Texas A&M University Veterinary Teaching Hospital

 College Station, TX